 I can feel her hands under my shirt, exploring my chest and torso even as I open the door.
 This time I feel the storm raging within them, and the weirdest thought flashes through me: what kind of kinky stuff does she get up to when she’s making love?
 Does she summon a hailstorm, freeze the raindrops on the windowpane?
 Then the door opens and we’re bustling in, lips locked together, hungry for each other.
 I can feel her warmth, the shape of her arms and hips and breasts as we disrobe, each fragment stripped away another step closer, we think, to one another’s naked hearts.

 I can still remember that image of her, standing tall in front of me as I kiss her gently, kiss her slender neck and her shoulders.
+The scent of lemongrass wafts towards me as her hair cascades down onto my chest.
 With my hands on her wrists, I can feel the rhythm of her heartbeat, pulsating like an express train.
 She reads my mind, feels my anxiety.
 “Penny for your thoughts, Thomas.”